9999years/uni2esky/readme.md

 [test-encoding][1], which I considered too closely related to be worth keeping separate.
 A brief index of the scripts and their uses follows.

+I’m packaging this for PyPi, so this is all out of date.
+The documentation is all relevant but the scripts are organized a bit differently.

 # Table of Contents

 1. [Tools for dealing with encoding and receipt printers](#tools-for-dealing-with-encoding-and-receipt-printers)